Skip to content

 Type Description

-A pandas DataFrame, or a dictionary of DataFrames, if there are multiple arguments for the table parameter, or the argument to table is None.
+A DataFrame, or a dictionary of DataFrames, if there are multiple arguments for the table parameter, or the argument to table is None.

 Source code in janitor/io.py